 Mentored and trained a team of six junior Chefs, achieving a 35% increase in their KPIs within three months.

 Coordinated and led a team of 10 Chefs to deliver top-rated dishes for a corporate event with 500+ guests.

 Implemented effective kitchen safety protocols, resulting in a 75% reduction in accidents

 Conceptualised and introduced a new dessert menu, resulting in a 30% increase in dessert sales and outstanding customer reviews.

-Athough a specific qualification or training is not always required to become a Chef, most Chefs acquire their skills and knowledge through hands-on experience in kitchens.
-However, those who aspire to become head Chefs may pursue a culinary degree or participate in an apprenticeship program further to develop their skills and advance in their careers.
-Additionally, completing specialised training or certification programs in food safety or nutrition can enhance Chef's qualifications and make them more competitive in the job market.
+Although a specific qualification or training is not always required, most Chefs acquire their skills and knowledge through hands-on experience in kitchens.
+However, those who aspire to grow in their role may pursue a culinary degree or participate in an apprenticeship program further to develop their skills and advance in their careers.
+Additionally, completing specialised training or certification programs in food safety or nutrition can enhance your qualifications and make them more competitive in the job market.